 When you see a cluster of ants, whether that’s inside your home or outdoors, they may all look the same.
 But, with a closer look, you’d see that they have physical differences that help them do the unique jobs they have in their well structured colonies.
 Some males, for example, have reproducing duties (those ants have wings), to keep the colonies growing.
 Others have manual labor jobs, while others become taste testers to determine if food is safe for consumption.

-Here’s more about these roles, and how they can affect ant control services we offer Jacksonville homeowners.
+Here’s more about these roles, and how they can affect the Jacksonville pest control services we offer homeowners.

 When thinking about a queen in the insect world, you might first picture a queen bee.
 Like the queen in the bee world, a queen ant is usually larger than the others in the colony and her waist can be thicker.
 Her job is to lay thousands of eggs to keep their nest thriving, and so she mates with the reproductive ants.
 Those males may be larger than the worker ants, with large eyes on small heads.
 Sometimes, these male ants die after doing their reproductive work.